See Old San Juan from the Water Side

-Now, San Juan Water Tours has started offering tours of San Juan Bay via boat.
-They depart from the Bahía Urbana, at Pier 6, along the bay in Old San Juan.
+La Paseadora offers tours of San Juan Bay via boat.
+They depart from the Bahía Urbana, at Pier 1, along the bay in Old San Juan.
 Being just a couple-minute walk from the cruise ship piers, it is easy and convenient for anyone visiting Old San Juan.
 Being out on the water gives you great photo opportunities, too.

-San Juan Water Tours uses a Duffy boat, which has comfortable couch benches along the sides and front of the boat, so everyone is close to the water and has an unobstructed view.
+“La Paseadora” is the name of their company and the boat.
+It is a locally made boat, which has benches along the sides and front of the boat, so everyone is close to the water and has an unobstructed view.
 The boat is also covered, so you are comfortably out of the sun, or any rain that may pass.
-They have plans to add a larger boat to their fleet that will be able to accommodate up to 40 people.
+They offer one tour a day- a 1 hr Sunset Tour in the San Juan Bay.

 There are no age nor weight restrictions to take a tour.
 But you do need to be able to step down (1 step) from the dock to get into the boat, and then back up again at the end (but they assist you).

-You can visit the San Juan Water Tours website for more information or to make a reservation.
+You can visit the La Paseadora Tours website for more information or to make a reservation.

 at the OSJ bay waterfront area, just steps from the cruise ship piers.